 Today, one in three children can be classified as overweight or obese, which puts them at risk for serious health problems.
-Rosa Cataldo, DO, MPH, Director of the Healthy Weight & Wellness Center at Stony Brook Children’s Hospital, discusses what parents can do now to keep their child at a healthy weight and get them on the road to a healthy life.
+Denise Woodall-Ruff, MD, Director of the Healthy Weight & Wellness Center at Stony Brook Children’s Hospital, discusses what parents can do now to keep their child at a healthy weight and get them on the road to a healthy life.

 Why should I be concerned about my child's weight?